awslabs/aws-saas-boost/docs/user-guide.md

 Within this detail view, you'll see two distinct sections.
 The top half of the page contains more information about the state of the selected tenants.
 The two key attributes you'll want to pay attention to here are the subdomain the Load Balancer DNS.
 These attributes play a role in how tenants access their environments.

 If you've supplied a subdomain, tenant uses this subdomain to access your SaaS application.
-The subdomain is combined with the domain that was setup with your application (see [Application Configuration](#application-configuration) above) to construct the URL for each tenant.
-If you, for example, provide a subdomain of `abccompany` and the domain you setup in the application was `my-saas.com`, then tenant URL would be `abccompany.my-saas.com`.
-If you setup another tenant as `xyzcompany`, their URL would be `xyzcompany.my-saas.com`.
+The subdomain is combined with the domain that was set up with your application (see [Application Configuration](#application-configuration) above) to construct the URL for each tenant.
+If you, for example, provide a subdomain of `abccompany` and the domain you set up in the application was `my-saas.com`, then tenant URL would be `abccompany.my-saas.com`.
+If you set up another tenant as `xyzcompany`, their URL would be `xyzcompany.my-saas.com`.

 ![Figure 20 - Tenant detail](images/ug-tenant-detail.png?raw=true "Figure 20 - Tenant detail")
 <p align="center">Figure 20 - Tenant detail</p>

-In the scenario where you do not setup your domain and subdomain, you'd then need to refer to the Load Balancer DNS to get the URL to access a tenant's environment.
+In the scenario where you do not set up your domain and subdomain, you'd then need to refer to the Load Balancer DNS to get the URL to access a tenant's environment.
 This URL is available in both scenarios.
 However, if you're relying on the subdomain model, you don't need to rely on this Load Balancer DNS URL.
 Generally, this Load Balancer DNS URL would mostly be used as a way to access the system before you've configured your domain.

 The bottom half of this page includes links to AWS resources that were provisioned for this tenant.
 This provides you with a simple way to navigate to specific tenant resources in the AWS Console.